-The Texas Rangers are a division withing the Texas Department of Public Safety.
+The Texas Rangers are a division within the Texas Department of Public Safety.
 Of the division’s 216 employees, 150 are commissioned peace officers.
-DPS does little recruiting for ranger positions.
-They often have more than 100 applicants compete for a handful of vacancies.
+As of 2017, the average Ranger is about 44 years old.
+DPS does little recruit for Ranger positions.
+They often have more than 100 applicants compete for just a handful of vacancies.

-The Rangers have several special specialized teams and units to deal with specific situations that come up in criminal investigations:
+The Rangers have several specialized teams and units to deal with specific situations that come up in criminal investigations.
+They include:

 - Special Weapons and Tactics (SWAT) Team

 - Ranger Reconnaissance Team

 - Special Response Teams (SRT)

 - Crisis Negotiation Teams (CNT)

 The primary function of the Texas Rangers is investigating crimes.
 All Rangers are involved in criminal investigation, no matter how high they climb in the hierarchy.